ftrotter/not_pointless/AI_instructions/test_database_connection.md

 Test DB connection
 ==================

 I have started a Django app, but I need to verify that I can talk to the database.
+I have included the password to the dataase in the .env file and I believe I have otherwise correctly configured not_pointless/settings.py in order to connect to the AWS hosted postgres instance.
+I have connected successfully from my local machine DB GUI to this instance and I have added some data.
+I need to verify that my locally running development version of this Django app has access to this same database.

 I have a schema on the database defined as: